Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images

 \subsubsection{Occlusion testing and generation of depth and color patches}

-As described above, to verify a building, we must first collect all the image patches of its roofs and fa\c{c}ades.
-Therefore, the vertices of each polygonal face of the extruded LOD-1 model are projected onto the undistorted image using Equation \ref{eq:oglproj}.
+In this section, we describe the procedure of occlusion detection and generation of image patches.
+The vertices of each polygonal face of the extruded LOD-1 model are projected onto the undistorted image using Eq. \ref{eq:oglproj}.
 Instead of directly sub-setting the patches from the original images, we warp them to the polygonal face to alleviate affine deformations, as shown in Figure \ref{fig:warp}.
-This warping procedure is defined by a homographic transformation $\mathbf{H}$ between the projected points on the image and the planar coordinates of the vertices, scaled by the average ground sample distance.
+This warping procedure is defined by a homographic transformation $\mathbf{H}$ between the projected points on the image and the planar coordinates of the vertices on the rectified face (Figure \ref{fig:warp}), scaled by the average ground sample distance.

 In the rectified image space, a pixel-wise depth map for the polygonal face is obtained through a bi-linear interpolation of the four corners.
 Furthermore, the corresponding depths for the mesh model and original color image are also obtained using the homographic matrix $\mathbf{H}$, as shown in the right-hand side of Figure \ref{fig:occlusion}.
 It should be noted that the bottom of the target building is often occluded by buildings in the foreground area.
 Using both the depth map of the polygonal face and the mesh models, the occlusion test can be readily conducted by directly subtracting the two maps.
-Then a binary mask is generated by thresholding the difference, $2 \ m$ is used empirically.
+Then a binary mask is generated by thresholding the difference, two meters is used empirically.
 Only the axis-aligned bounding boxes of the non-occluded subsets are used in the subsequent neural network, as shown in the right-most depth and color patches in Figure \ref{fig:occlusion}.